|My Favourite Planet > English > Europe > Greece > Macedonia > |

 420 from Piraeus, at the corner of Thermopilon and Akti Kondili streets.

 Terminal A is quite a long way north of the city centre and not easy to find.
 We do not recommend walking.
 It is possible to get to the bus station by a combination of metro trains and buses, but it really is a chore, especially with luggage.
 If there are 2 or more of you, take a taxi.

 In a narrow side street, just west of Omonia Square.

 +30 Tel: +30 210 52 37 889

-Buses between Thessaloniki and Kavala and other destinations in Eastern Macedonia and Thrace depart and arrive at "Macedonia" central KTEL inter-city bus station, 5 km west of the city centre.
+Buses from Thessaloniki to Kavala and other destinations in Eastern Macedonia and Thrace depart from the KTEL "Macedonia" inter-city bus station, 5 km west of Thessaloniki city centre.

-Most of the buses travel the mountain route via Eleftheroupolis.
-Journey time 2 hrs 30 min.
+4 of the buses travel the mountain route via Eleftheroupolis.
+Journey time 2 hours 30 minutes.